KEN SLAVIN - JAZZ CROONER EXTRAORDINAIRE!

 His unique interpretations of jazz, pop and foreign language classics, and his charismatic stage presence, have made him one of San Antonio's and South Texas' favorite entertainers, from the "black-tie" set to the nightclub, lounge, college and festival crowds.
 He has even put his talents to work as an AIDS activist, producing concerts and a CD that raised more than $45,000 for the San Antonio AIDS Foundation.

-He currently appears regularly at the upscale III Forks restaurant in the ultra-hip Second Street District of downtown Austin and does a monthly show at the fashionable Boardwalk Bistro - a popular San Antonio nightspot for jazz aficionados in Alamo Heights .
-He also has performed in Dallas, Houston, Anchorage and Mexico City.
+He currently appears regularly at the upscale III Forks restaurant in the ultra-hip Second Street District of downtown Austin and at select venues in San Antonio and New York City.

 Ken is more determined than ever to make his mark beyond Texas on the jazz and cabaret circuits in the United States and abroad.
 Please peruse his website, watch his videos and listen to cuts from his CDs to learn first-hand why his fans call him "KEN SLAVIN: JAZZ CROONER EXTRAORDINAIRE."